terryaney/KatApp/readme.md

 `getLocalizedString` returns the localized 'content' of the requested requested key based on the KatApp's [`options.currentUICulture'](#ikatappoptionscurrentuiculture).
 In the KatApp markup/html, a [v-ka-resource](#v-ka-resource) will be used, but if a localized string is needed inside of a KatApp's `script` section, this method can be used.

+**Note**: 'key' can also be a complete json string representation of the model if needed.
+Usually when generate from RBLe Framework calculations.
+When the `key` is the entire model, there **must** be a `key` property on the model and every property name and value **must be enclosed in double quotes**.

 ```javascript
 // Returns string with 'Name.First' key.
 application.getLocalizedString('Name.First');